 - Maintaining or managing individual labs

-In case of issue with the labs Stewards, requesters and/or committers can appeal to the TSC for arbitration.
+In case of issue with the labs Stewards, requesters and/or committers can appeal to the TOC for arbitration.

-The labs Stewards will be members of the Hyperledger Community Architect(s) and subsequently any volunteer approved by the TSC.
+The labs Stewards will be members of the Hyperledger Community Architect(s) and subsequently any volunteer approved by the TOC.
 The initial list of Lab Stewards is:

 - Arnaud Le Hors